LeightonDarkins/notes/General.md

 - anywhere you see `FieldIndex.no` now should be `false` i.e. this field cannot be searched
 - `@Field(type=FieldType.Long, index=FieldIndex.no)` is now `@Field(type=FieldType.Long, index=false)`
   - [commit where INDEX was changed from an ENUM to a BOOLEAN](https://github.com/spring-projects/spring-data-elasticsearch/commit/089d7746be2f2fc4a395bd5c814f664729121f21#diff-864bb378fdcbab1d7233f1943b59177d)

+## Outcomes Questions

+### Entry Points?

+    - know where to look
+    - what to expect

+#### 16640

+RiskFactorCategoryBuilder.java
+RFAlcoholResourceItem.java

+#### 23289

+UserManager
+getActiveDoctors

+### General?

+pss.properties file
+add a value
+com.pss.outcomes.IsODA = true

+OutcomesDashboardModule.java

+In the UI
+Reports -> Outcomes Dashboard
+??? -> Scheduled Reports Setup

+    Record Window
+      Settings
+        EditMeasureDefinitions
+          Measure == group of metrics
+          Metric == search

+    Records Window
+      Edit Searches
+        outcomes have the guage icon

+    Records Window
+      Add Search Criterion
+        wysiwyg query editor
+        stores the values, the generates SQL on demand

+### 16388

+in scope?
+big change?
+might just be changing some API?

+CriterionSearchImportExportHelper

+toolbars == custom form

+Records -> Settings -> Edit Custom Forms

+### 21415

+- seems simple
+- TableSearch.java
+  - changing this seems scary
+- SearchReportTableSearch.java
+  - this could be what we need
+- SearchReport.java
+  - something to do here?

+OutcomesDashboardPresenter.java??
+somehow meaningful

+### 20736 / 23193 / 16792

+- doing this "per-physician" may not ahve any effect
+- issue are more likely to be realted to like's and wildcards

+### 22730

+- basically a project, not some small thing
+- there's an epic for this